All Posts

 Researchers determined there are 6 risk factors for burnout: workload, control, reward, community, fairness and values.
 When these things aren’t in line with what a person needs or desires, the chance of burnout increases.

-Massage Therapists are at High Risk of Burnout
+Massage Therapists Are At High Risk Of Burnout

 Burnout is very common in workers who provide therapeutic services, aka massage therapists.
 Helping people recover from injury or facilitating stress relief is rewarding work.
 It’s also stressful.